Finding out you are hapū (pregnant) can bring a range of emotions. Confirming the pregnancy is the first step to getting care and advice.

 Positive PREGNANCY TEST?

-- You should make an appointment at Family Planning or with your doctor to talk about your options as early as possible in your pregnancy
+- Make an appointment with us or with your doctor to talk about your options as early as possible in your pregnancy

 - When you are booking an appointment, it is a good idea to mention you are considering an abortion to the person on the phone, so we can book a slightly longer appointment for you

-- You will be given the opportunity of talking with a counsellor before making your decision
+- You will be given the opportunity to talk with a counsellor before making your decision

 - You can change your mind at any time